What is 'The Gothic'?

 In the three movements of Part II, the text of the Te Deum is treated sometimes tenderly, sometimes raucously, sometimes homophonically, sometimes polyphonically and with many other creative approaches.

-Required Performers
+Performers Required

 The Gothic Symphony lasts just under two hours and requires extravagant forces